liv-iz/itinerary_extractor/README.md

 ## Privacy

 Your privacy is a top priority.
 The extension only accesses the content of your active tab when you click the "Extract" button.
-No data is ever sent to the developer.
+This content is processed by our secure backend but is never stored or logged.
 For full details, please read the **[Privacy Policy](PRIVACY_POLICY.md)**.

 ## Project Roadmap & v1.0 Launch